Ignazio De Blasi: Biography

-Ignazio De Blasi was born in Alcamo on 7 April 1717, to a noble family.
+Ignazio De Blasi was born in Alcamo on 7 April 1717 to a noble family.
 He was the son of Benedetto de Blasi (1681–1760), a notary, and his wife Francesca Puglisi (c.1682-c.1732).
 He was awarded the degree of Duty and Laws at the University of Catania in 1741.
 He died on 1 September 1783 in Alcamo, and was buried in the Church of Saint Francis of Assisi.

 Wishing to publish his difficult historical research, he was admitted into the group of the Academy of the Good Taste of Alcamo in 1746.
 He wrote the history even as he was engaged with the administration of the municipality and of various charities, together with his public teaching activity at the Jesuits' college.

 Works

 The complete work of Ignazio De Blasi is collected in a volume of 1900 pages entitled: Discorso storico della opulenta città di Alcamo situata a piè del Monte Bonifato, e dell'antichissima città di Longarico ossia Lacarico, dopo detta Alcamo, su di esso monte.

 De Blasi examined the memories of three priests from Alcamo: Cammarata, Zappante and Cossentino; consulted all the documents of the archives of parishes, of the town archives and of the dead notaries, whose keeper was his father.
 So, thanks to his tireless hard work, he completed a volume containing 1900 pages.

 Since the dedication and introduction of the book, it is clear that the author believed that he had entirely maintained his hard commitment; actually the manuscript is an orderly collection of information, divided into 48 chapters, about the coat of arms, the mount and its neighbouring rivers, the origin, the domains, the territory, churches, nunneries, friaries and all charities, famous people, privileges and other memorable things of the town.

 At about 1780, De Blasi wrote the earliest known description of the archaeological site on Mount Bonifato, reporting some information about two Latin inscriptions (of doubtful origin) and an Arab coin.

-Even if it is full of unacceptable mistakes and assumptions, some repetitions and a poor style, it is a very important work, both for the richness of the subject and for the abundance of documents which contains, such as: privileges, taxes, customs and other old deeds taken from the Red Book and from the documents of the municipality (= court giuratoria): both of them are not existing any longer owing to the fire during the rebel movements taking place in Sicily in 1820.
+Even if it is full of unacceptable mistakes and assumptions, some repetitions and a poor style, it is an important work, both for the richness of the subject and for the abundance of documents which contains, such as: privileges, taxes, customs and other old deeds taken from the Red Book and from the documents of the municipality (= court giuratoria): both of them are not existing any longer owing to the fire during the rebel movements taking place in Sicily in 1820.

-This work is a unique historical heritage because it is a manuscript; it is the most important and rich historical work existing about the town of Alcamo, as many sources (previously present in the civic archives) used by De Blasi, have been lost.